drduh/PC-Engines-APU-Router-Guide/README.md

 Which disk do you wish to initialize? (or 'done') [done]
 ```

-Select a mirror and complete the setup.
-Unplug the USB drive and reboot.
+Select a [mirror](https://www.openbsd.org/ftp.html) and complete the setup, then unplug the USB drive and reboot.

 See the OpenBSD [FAQ](https://www.openbsd.org/faq/faq4.html#Install) for more information.